 The danger of venomous snakes in North America is (typically) nothing more than a severe case of human exaggeration and paranoia.
 Deaths due to snakebites are all things considered, very rare.
 This irrational fear of snakes has led to many innocent and often non-venomous snakes being killed on sight.
 In general, snakes only attack if you disturb and startle them.
 North American snakebites are seldom fatal but can be extremely painful.

 There are two main types of venom: neurotoxins and hemotoxins.
 Neurotoxins paralyze your muscles.
 These are very dangerous as they can paralyze your heart and respiratory muscles.
 Hemotoxins are used by Snakes to soften up the prey and make it easier to digest.
-These venoms can cause serious tissue damage.
-Some Snakes have venoms that combine both effects.
+This venom can cause serious tissue damage.
+Some Snakes have venom that combines both effects.

 Wear high boots and long pants in places where you suspect that there could be snakes.

 Use a stick and tap the ground in front of you if you suspect the presence of snakes.
 This will minimize the chances of you "sneaking up" on a snake.

 If a snake lashed you but did not hit you, make sure to check your boots and clothing for possible broken teeth.
 Snake teeth can still poison you even if they are broken off and stuck in the leather of your boot.

 In places that inhibit Scorpions and spiders, make sure to check your boots before sticking your bare feet in.

 Take antivenins with you only after consulting your doctor.
 Many people are allergic to many antivenins which in turn cause even more complications than an actual snake bite.